Freelancers in France: Your homework before 2025

 • Track your turnover, your expenses and your projections for this year.

-• What are your projects for next year - same thing asses your time, sales and expenses.
+• What are your projects for next year?
+Same thing asses how you spend your time, your sales and expenses.

 Then ask yourself:

-• Does your current business type or regime fit?
+• Does your current business type or regime still fit?

 • Is it time to change for something else?